 \subsection{Controlled experiment}

 With the feasibility established via simulation, we carried out an experimental validation in a water tank using the same setup described in Section~\ref{sec:simulated_feasibility_study}.
 The equipment setup used in the experiment is shown in Fig.~\ref{fig:tank_flow}.
 We used a National Instruments Data Acquisition (NI-DAQ) system to transmit a CW signal at $10$~kHz with an amplitude of $1$~V${_\text{pp}}$.
 A pair of TC4013 acoustic transducers were used as the transmitter and receiver.
 500 acoustic measurements were collected at the same locations as the data generated in the feasibility study.
-Each acoustic transducer was attached to a fishing line, with a reel and sliding block mechanism to to control the 3D position of the transducer as shown in Fig.~\ref{fig:tank_pic}.
-The water tank was located outdoors and experienced light breeze on occasion.
-This led to slight measurement errors due to small scale oscillations of the source and receiver.
+Each acoustic transducer was attached to a fishing line, with a reel and sliding block mechanism to control the 3D position of the transducer as shown in Fig.~\ref{fig:tank_pic}.
+The water tank was located outdoors and experienced a light breeze on occasion.
+This led to slight measurement errors due to small-scale oscillations of the source and receiver.
 The oscillations manifest themselves as fluctuations in the amplitude and phase of the recorded signal.
-We computed the average envelope over a 40~second period to reduce the impact of oscillations on the measurement.
-The RBNN model allows for error in direction of arrival to be estimated during training.
+We computed the average envelope over a 40~s period to reduce the impact of oscillations on the measurement.
+We assign different weights to the 500 measurements to capture the confidence levels of our measurements.
+The measurements with smaller standard deviations over the 40~s recorded signals weigh more.
+The RBNN model allows for errors in direction of arrival to be estimated during training.